 Genus: Cedrus – Family: Pinaceae

-Message: We are being reminded to have faith during a time of struggle.
-By staying true to ourselves everything will eventually sort itself out.
-By living in a world of absolutes, we limit our ability to see the bigger picture or appreciate the opportunities that are available to us now.
-The saying that “life is what happens when you’re busy making other plans” clearly applies.
-This is a time to reconnect with our core purpose and believe in our self as we let nature take its course.
+Message: This is a time of spiritual expansion when we are being asked to go within for guidance.
+By staying true to ourselves everything will sort itself out.
+By living in a world of absolutes, we limit our ability to see the bigger picture or appreciate the opportunities that may become available to us.
+If we are doubting our self we must spend time in nature to reconnect to our truth.

 Challenge: Lack of faith in yourself or others.
 Exhibiting controlling or hoarding behavior.
 Having a scarcity mentality that nothing will ever work.
 Focusing on the negative in the positive.

 If you liked what you read and want more... you may be interested in having the actual guidebook and card deck.
 The 204 page full-color book is sold separately from the cards.
 My goal is to find a publisher who can offer this as a set.
 In the meantime, you can purchase either the book or cards via these links.
 Thank you for you support.
 Laural

 Tree Spirit Tarot – Return to the Garden of our Soul

 Tree Spirit Tarot deck available at: Printers Studio